tiansh/classical-search-bar/README.md

 All source code and materials of this extension is licensed under the Mozilla Public License 2.0.

-Search engine icons included in the source code may contain treadmarks.
+Search engine icons included in the source code may contain tread marks.